auth0/docs/articles/api/management/v2/user-search.md

 ## Exact Matching and Tokenization

 Because of the manner in which ElasticSearch handles tokenization on `+` and `-`, unexpected results can occur when searching by some fields.
-For example, when searching for a user whose `name` is "jane".

-`name:"jane"`

-However, this will return results for both `jane` and `jane-doe` because both of these _contain_ the exact search term that you used.
+For example, when searching for a user whose `name` is `jane` (`name:"jane"`), the results will be both for `jane` and `jane-doe`, because both of these _contain_ the exact search term that you used.
 The difference may not affect some searches, but it will affect others, and provide unanticipated results.

 You can solve this problem either by using structured JSON in your metadata, or by using the raw subfield.